 Although Pokémon Masters had a worldwide release, it is important to note that the game has not launched in Belgium and the Netherlands specifically.
 It is currently unknown if it ever will, but such is now a world where the video game industry must face the debate around microtransactions with every new release.
 Several other countries have also been delegating legislation over what is considered gambling in video games, including China (although the latter’s case may be inherently political).

 Ultimately, Pokémon Masters is the most “complete” and emblematic mobile title of the Pokémon gaming experience so far.
 It simplifies the mechanics of the core games in a way that remains both accessible to casuals and isn’t dismissive or too infantilized for regular players.
 It very keenly knows how to ring in and hook older fans with stunning, brightly animated effects and characters that they love.
 Masters truly feels more like a stronger love letter to hardcore players compared to previous Pokémon mobile titles.
-Nintendo wants to so badly crack into the mobile games market after finding their potential in Pokémon Go, but with lingering bugs, technical issues bundled with the persistent controversy over the ethics of gacha mechanics, this is not a perfect game—but it’s definitely something that can keep Pokémon fans pleased.
+Nintendo wants to so badly crack into the mobile games market after finding their potential in Pokémon Go, but with lingering bugs, technical issues bundled with the persistent controversy over the ethics of gacha mechanics, this is not a perfect game—and in a lot of ways, actually pretty shameless!—but it’s definitely something that can keep Pokémon fans pleased.
+For the time being.